How to Start an LLC in Florida? (10 Steps to Success)

 - Handling state and/or local taxes by filing the appropriate forms

 - Receiving bank statements on behalf of your LLC so you can keep track of its financial status, including the business credit card

 Whether it's worth paying a registered agent depends on your needs.
 If you're a small business owner with limited needs, you may be able to handle everything on your own.

-If you're not sure whether or not it's worth the investment, talk to a business accountant and ask for their opinion.
+If you're unsure whether it's worth the investment, ask a business accountant for their opinion.

 - What percentage of ownership each member has in the company